Knutsford: History

-Knutsford Gaol was built in 1817 and later extended in 1853.
+Knutsford gaol was built in 1817 and later extended in 1853.
 It was not just built to house those committed of crimes but also to house those who could not be employed.
-In 1915, due to the low population and there being an ongoing World War the gaol was used as a military prison, for the detention of soldiers found guilty of committing offences.
-From 1916 it was used to house conscientious objectors who broke the Military Service Act 1916.
-In April 1916 there was an Easter Rising in Ireland, where rebels hoped to form an independent Ireland free from British rule.
+In 1915, due to the low population and there being an ongoing World War, the gaol was used as a military prison for the detention of soldiers found guilty of committing offences.
+From 1916, it was used to house conscientious objectors who broke the Military Service Act 1916.
+In April 1916, there was an Easter Rising in Ireland, where rebels hoped to form an independent Ireland free from British rule.
 At least 600 rebels involved in that rising were transported to Knutsford by train from Holyhead and imprisoned in Knutsford Gaol.
-During this period many prisoners were not properly fed and resulted to eating grass and anything discarded by visitors.
+During this period, many prisoners were not properly fed and resorted to eating grass and anything discarded by visitors.
 The gaol was demolished in 1934.

 Knutsford was the place in which General George S. Patton, shortly before the Normandy invasion, delivered a speech perceived to be critical of the Soviets, and to have "slap(ped) the face of every one of the United Nations except Great Britain", which nearly ended his career.

 After the Second World War, overspill housing estates were created in the town to accommodate families from Manchester.
 The Longridge overspill estate was built in Over Ward by Manchester City Council in the 1960s.
 At the end of the 20th century, all of the homes on the estate that had not already been sold to their occupants were transferred to Manchester Methodist Housing.

-In 2005 Knutsford was named as the most expensive town to buy a house in Northern England, followed by nearby town Altrincham.
+In 2005, Knutsford was named as the most expensive town to buy a house in Northern England, followed by nearby town Altrincham.
 There is an extremely large range of house prices in Knutsford, varying from approximately £175,000 to nearly £4,000,000 in late 2017.
 The average price is above £400,000.

 Governance

-Knutsford has been under the unitary council of Cheshire East since April 2009.
-Prior to that Knutsford was in the Borough of Macclesfield.

-Knutsford Town Council was created after the abolition of the urban district council in the Local Government Reorganisation of 1974.
-The town comprises four wards: Nether, Norbury Booths, Bexton and Over.
-Each ward returns three councillors except for Over which, owing to its size and greater population, returns six.
-Each councillor serves a four-year term.
-The current Town Council term started in May 2019 with 12 Conservative councillors and 3 Independents.
-The council is elected whole every four years.

-The current Mayor of Knutsford and Chairman of the Town Council is Cllr Mike Houghton (Conservative).

-Prior to Brexit in 2020, Knutsford was part of the North West region for the European Parliament.
+There are two tiers of local government covering Knutsford, at civil parish (town) and unitary authority level: Knutsford Town Council and Cheshire East Council.
+The town council is based at the Council Offices on Toft Road, which had been built in 1846 as the Governor's House for Knutsford Gaol.

+For national elections, the town forms part of the Tatton constituency, named after Tatton Park which lies immediately north of the town.